joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 - Second, treat every label as perishable.
 Nothing should linger on your map indefinitely.
 Set a policy: every entry expires after twelve months unless it's actively reviewed and renewed.
 This keeps the map a reflection of current risk, not a dusty archive of old fears and half-forgotten tickets.

 - Finally, make the map a living artefact.
 Store it right alongside your architecture decision records, in the same repo your engineers already use.
-This transparency acts as a vaccine against hand-wavy “debt” arguments and makes the whole process less about finger-pointing and more about building shared understanding.
+This transparency acts as a vaccine against hand-wavy "debt" arguments and makes the whole process less about finger-pointing and more about building shared understanding.

 Keeping the map honest isn't about more process, it's about small, consistent acts of clarity: pick a label, expire old entries, and keep the map where everyone can see it.
 That's how you ensure the liability map keeps earning its place as a real decision tool, not just another forgotten spreadsheet.